Lab Solutions:

 You can access the school servermandelbrot

-from anywhere by using the ssh
+from anywhere by using the ssh protocol.

 - If using Windows, install an use a GUI ssh client